swcc/haproxy-docker/README.md

     ADD  haproxy.cfg /haproxy/haproxy.cfg

 ## Setup
-On `host A` start the container:
+Start a container like this on two hosts:

-    $ docker run --privileged fish/haproxy-docker 10.0.1.201 foobar23
+    $ docker run -e DEV=eth1 --privileged --net host fish/haproxy-docker 10.0.1.201 foobar23

-And move a sub interface to the container with [pipework](https://github.com/jpetazzo/pipework):

-    $ pipework eth0 <ID> 10.0.1.190/24

-Repeat the same on a second host but specify a different IP when calling pipework.
-Now you should have two haproxy running and ucarp making sure only one listens on 10.0.1.201.
+Now you should have two haproxy+nginx running and ucarp running on the given interface, making sure only one listens on 10.0.1.201.

 # Failure Scenarios
 If any service (haproxy or nginx) goes down, the container is supposed to kill UCARP so the IP gets removed and the backup can take over.

 If for any reasons this isn't working, kill the container manually.
 This should cause the backup to take over.

 If this is not the case, there is a problem with the backup container.
 You might want to restart it.